moeIsAwesome/discountify/README.md

 ## Discountify!

-### Discountify enables to to define and apply discount codes!
+### Discountify enables you to define and apply discount codes!

 A modern and fully functional web application that enables admins to define discount codes with desired percentages and customers to apply the codes to their purchases.